Dr Rachel van Duyvenbode

 -

-I welcome PhD applicants who wish to undertake research in American Literature (particularly African American Literature), issues of race, gender and/or sexuality in contemporary writing, as well as applicants who have an interest in the study of whiteness and higher education.
-I have supervised PhD students to successful completion on projects ranging from antiblackness in higher education to Hong Kong fictions.
+I welcome PhD applicants who wish to undertake research in American Literature closely aligned to my area of specialism (African American literature, whiteness, education).
+I have supervised PhD students to completion on projects ranging from antiblackness in higher education to a creative writing PhD focussed on narratives of race in Hong Kong fictions.

 - Teaching activities